-- Community service and conservation projects for rank advancement must be approved by the Scoutmaster or his designee in advance of working on these projects. - Scheduled Troop community service and conservation projects are pre-approved by the Scoutmaster or his designee in advance of the project and qualify for rank advancement. - Eagle project service hours qualify for rank advancement for Scouts below the rank of Eagle. - Life scouts are required to lead their own service project for rank advancement (i.e., Eagle service project), and must have the approval of the Scoutmaster, Committee Chairperson, the beneficiary organization, and the District Advancement Committee prior to execution. - Scouts wishing to use non-Troop or non-Eagle related service hours for rank advancement must seek the approval of the Scoutmaster or his designee in advance of working these projects (e.g., Friends of Scouting Annual Dinner, District Day Camp, etc.). - Scouts working on non-Troop or non-Eagle related service projects should work as a Scout wearing either their Class A uniform or Troop activity T-shirt. - Projects that a Scout would typically work on as a non-Scout because of their association (e.g., service as a church member, service as a 4-H club member, service as a gun club member, etc.) will not be considered for rank advancement. - Service hours accumulated for the completion of a merit badge (e.g., Citizenship in the Community) may not be used for rank advancement.
+- Community service and conservation projects for rank advancement must be approved by the Scoutmaster or his designee in advance of working on these projects. - Scheduled Troop community service and conservation projects are pre-approved by the Scoutmaster or his designee in advance of the project and qualify for rank advancement. - Eagle project service hours qualify for rank advancement for Scouts below the rank of Eagle. - Life scouts are required to lead their own service project for rank advancement (i.e., Eagle service project), and must have the approval of the Scoutmaster, Committee Chairperson, the beneficiary organization, and the District Advancement Committee prior to execution. - Scouts wishing to use non-Troop or non-Eagle related service hours for rank advancement must seek the approval of the Scoutmaster or his designee in advance of working these projects (e.g., Friends of Scouting Annual Dinner, District Day Camp, etc.). - Scouts working on non-Troop or non-Eagle related service projects should work as a Scout wearing either their Class A uniform or Troop activity T-shirt. - Projects that a Scout would typically work on as a non-Scout because of their association (e.g., service as a church member, service as a 4-H club member, service as a gun club member, etc.) will not be considered for rank advancement.

-• Service hours accumulated for the completion of a rank can and should be entered into the Troop database.
-Scouts can work with the Service and Conservation Project Coordinator to have data entered into the Troop database.
+• Service hours accumulated for the completion of a rank can and should be entered into Scoutbook.
+Scouts can work with the Service and Conservation Project Coordinator to have data entered into Scoutbook.